Andy4495/emulator-8-bit/README.md

 1. Parse the command line.
 2. Read the input file into an array representing the processor's memory
 3. Display menu and choose operating mode
+4. Execute mode:
-4. Loop:
+    - Loop:
       - Fetch and decode instruction
-    - Execute instruction (execute mode)
+      - Execute instruction
+      - Print instruction
-    - Continue loop until
+      - Continue loop until HALT reached
-      - HALT reached (execute mode) or
+    - Display machine state (execute mode)
+5. Disassemble mode:
+    - Loop:
+      - Fetch and decode instruction
+      - Print instruction
-      - Ending address reached (disassemble mode)
+      - Continue loop until ending address reached
-5. Display machine state (execute mode)
 6. Return to step 3

 ### Defining the CPU

 The CPU opcodes are defined in several tables implemented with arrays of structs for the main and extended opcodes (`Z80_opcodes.h`).
-Each entry contains the size of the instruction, the opcode/data layout, and the instruction mnemonic.
+Each array entry contains the size of the instruction, the opcode/data layout, and the instruction mnemonic.
 The opcode value is represented by the array index.

 Zilog-documented and undocumented opcodes are defined and supported by the emulator.